Ann Arbor family witnesses devastating Notre Dame Cathedral fire

 “There are so many people in shock, it’s almost like they’re statues.
 Not knowing if this was terrorism, or something else?"

-Shy got his family out of there, but they returned Tuesday this morning to see the aftermath.
+Shy got his family out of there, but they returned Tuesday morning to see the aftermath.

 “The roof is completely gone in two spots and there is so much black soot,” he said.